 City-County Planning Board Public Hearing

 Arnold G. King Public Hearing Room, Fifth Floor

 11-15-2018 Kickoff Meeting Map/Meeting Notes--North Section [pdf/4.2mb/3p]

 11-15-2018 Kickoff Meeting Map/Meeting Notes--South Section [pdf/2.2mb/2p]

 11-15-2018 Kickoff Meeting Presentation [pdf/5.85mb/31p]

 Peters Creek Growth Corridor Plan Process [pdf/197kb/2p]

 Community feedback from the kickoff meeting was presented at the second meeting on January 29, 2019.
 Citizens also worked with staff on establishing design guidelines for each corridor section and more specific design recommendations for a strategic parcel in each section at this meeting.
-These community guidelines/recommendations will be used to prepare a development framework for strategic sites in each corridor section, which will be presented at the third community meeting to be held on Tuesday, March 26, 2019.
-There will be a drop-in session on Tuesday, April 30, 2019 to review and comment on the complete draft corridor plan.
+These community guidelines/recommendations were used to prepare a development framework for site design concepts in each corridor section, which was presented at the third community meeting on Tuesday, March 26, 2019.
+A drop-in session was held on Tuesday, April 30, 2019, to review and comment on the complete draft corridor plan.

 After the June 2019 City-County Planning public hearing and recommendation, public hearings before the Winston-Salem City Council and the Forsyth County Board of Commissioners regarding the draft corridor plan will be held later in 2019.